 There are affiliate links in this post.
 If you make a qualifying purchase through one of these links, Wander Woman Travel Magazine may receive a small commission at no extra cost to you.

 Hike to the Toe of Athabasca Glacier

 From the parking lot closest to the Athabasca Glacier, it’s a short 15-minute hike to the toe of the Athabasca Glacier.
 Even though it’s brief, it leads to an incredible site that is well worth the effort.
 The terrain is rocky and there is one steep hill to climb, so it’s best to wear hiking boots or running shoes.
 Even in summer, it’s a little chilly and the wind can really blow hard near the base of the glacier, so wear a coat too.
 Pay close attention to the signs along the trail that show how much the glacier has receded over the years.
 You can get great pictures at the toe of the glacier, but it’s not safe to climb on the glacier without an official guide.

-Note: Don’t go hiking in the Canadian Rockies without this one item!
+Note: Don’t go hiking in the Canadian Rockies without bear spray!
 It will help protect you from bears.

 From the parking lot on the Icefields Parkway, a short walk along a forested trail will take you to a viewing bridge over Upper Sunwapta Falls.
 Fed by the Athabasca Glacier, these 18-metre falls are particularly beautiful in the spring when melting snow causes increased water flow.
 A 4-km round-trip hike will take you to Lower Sunwapta Falls.

 The Athabasca Falls Trail is another super short and easy Jasper hike with a fantastic reward – views of one of the most powerful waterfalls in the Canadian Rockies.
 Hiking the entire trail will take you about 1.6 km return.
 Be sure to stay inside the guard rails as the rocks get very slippery from the mist of the falls.

 Mount Edith Cavell – Path of the Glacier